cesargdm/cesargdm.com/src/assets/posts/en/6-vscode-essential-extensions.md

 ---
-title: 6 VS Code extensions you must have
+title: 6 VS Code essential extensions
-type: blog
 date: 2022-07-21
+extract: Boost your coding game with 6 essential VS Code extensions, including GitHub Copilot or Tab9 as a bonus.
 technical: true
 ---

-# 6 VS Code extensions you must have
+# 6 VS Code essential extensions

 Whenever you are just starting out with programming, you have switched to VS Code or even if you already have experience with VS Code, we all may want to discover or rediscover tools that will make us more productive and confident when writing code.